Gunfighter Ballads and Trail Songs

-Gunfighter Ballads and Trail Songs is the fifth studio album by Marty Robbins, released on the Columbia Records label in September 1959 and peaking at number 6 on the U.S. pop albums chart.
-It was recorded in a single eight-hour session on April 7, 1959, and was certified Gold by the RIAA in 1965 and Platinum in 1986.
-It is perhaps best known for Robbins's most successful single, "El Paso", a major hit on both the country and pop music charts, as well as for its opening track, "Big Iron", a song that gained a resurgence in popularity online as an Internet meme.
+Gunfighter Ballads and Trail Songs is the fifth studio album by Marty Robbins, released on the Columbia Records label in September 1959 and peaking at number six on the U.S. pop albums chart.
+It was recorded in a single eight-hour session on April 7, 1959, and was certified gold by the RIAA in 1965 and platinum in 1986.
+It is perhaps best known for Robbins's most successful single, "El Paso," a major hit on both the country and pop music charts, as well as for its opening track, "Big Iron", a song that gained a resurgence in popularity online as an Internet meme after its inclusion in the 2010 video game Fallout: New Vegas.

-Gunfighter Ballads and Trail Songs reached number one on both the country and pop music charts at the start of 1960 and won the Grammy Award for Best Country & Western Recording the following year.
 A follow-up album of cowboy songs, More Gunfighter Ballads and Trail Songs, was released in 1960.
-In 2017, Gunfighter Ballads and Trail Songs was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or artistically significant".
+In 2017, Gunfighter Ballads and Trail Songs was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 Reception

-AllMusic gave the album four-and-a-half stars, calling it "the single most influential album of Western songs in post-World War II American music".
+AllMusic gave the album four-and-a-half stars, calling it "the single most influential album of Western songs in post-World War II American music."
 It is included in every revision of the list of 1001 Albums You Must Hear Before You Die.